 Nevada Energy’s Reid Gardner Unit 4, a coal-fueled power station, was losing nearly $500,000 per peak month despite generating with valves wide open.

-Secondly, two specific periods of data were analyzed which provided a performance test type result in an attempt to quantify the capacity losses from the 2008 outage to 2011.
+Secondly, two specific periods of data were analyzed, which provided a performance test-type result to quantify the capacity losses from the 2008 outage to 2011.

-GSE TrueNorth identified three areas which were causing the reduced generation: deposits on the High Pressure turbine components, packing leakage and degradation of the Intermediate Pressure turbine.
+GSE identified three areas causing the reduced generation: deposits on the High-Pressure turbine components, packing leakage and degradation of the intermediate-pressure turbine.

-GSE TrueNorth is committed to providing the best tools and experience available with the goal of improving a plant’s
+GSE is committed to providing the best tools and experience available to improve a plant’s bottom line.